josh-ashkinaze/plurals/README.md

 # Uses

 - Persona-based experiments: Quickly create personas for agents, optionally using ANES for fast, nationally representative personas.
 For example, you can create a panel of 100 nationally representative personas and send parallel requests to process a prompt in just two lines of code
-- Deliberation structure experiments: Generate various multi-agent interactions like ensembles, debates, or 'chains' of LLM deliberation in just a few lines of code.
+- Deliberation structure experiments: Generate various multi-agent interactions like ensembles, debates, or chains of LLM deliberation in just a few lines of code.
 - Deliberation instruction experiments: Experiment with providing LLMs with different kinds of instructions for how to optimally combine information
 - Curation/Moderation: Use Moderator LLMs to moderate (e.g.) ensembles of LLMs to only select the best outputs to feed forward
 - Persuasion: Use LLMs to collaboratively brainstorm persuasive messaging